Chart Color Schemes

 Doolandella has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Seven projects identified by AreaSearch may impact the area, with key ones including Pallara Development Project at 78-88 Vied Road, Imperial On Panda, Oxley Wedge Industrial Precinct, and Forest Lake Shopping Centre ALDI Extension.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified seven projects likely to impact the area.
+Key projects include Pallara Development Project at 78-88 Vied Road, Imperial On Panda, Oxley Wedge Industrial Precinct, and Forest Lake Shopping Centre ALDI Extension.
+Below is a list detailing those most relevant.

 Professional plan users can use the search below to filter and access additional projects.